New Jersey Barber and Hairstyling Practice Exam

 Question: 1 / 400

-What is the purpose of a patch test in hair coloring?
+What is the function of a taper in haircutting?

 Get further explanation with Examzify DeepDiveBeta

-To evaluate hair length
+To completely remove hair

 Next Question